azconf-dev/azconf-dev.github.io/_speakers/Abhishek-Narain.md

 speakerbio: |
     Abhishek works as a Program Manager in Azure Data group, focusing on Azure Data Factory.
 He has earlier worked as a Consultant and Technical Evangelist within Microsoft working on Azure - IoT, Big Data, PaaS services and helped Partners/ ISVs architect scalable applications on Azure.
 session: |
-    **Session : Building enterprise-grade data pipelines using Azure Data Factory**
+    **Session : Building cloud-native data pipelines using Azure Data Factory**
 sessiontitle: |
-    Azure Data Factory is a a fully managed, serverless data integration service.
-In this workshop, we will focus on data data engineers targeting to integrate and transform batch-based big data workloads on Azure using code-free data flows transformation.

-    **Modules** :

-    - Azure Data Factory overview
-    - Extract data using 90+ data connectors
-    - Transform and Load data using code-free data flows
-    - ETL patterns and practices – metadata-driven workflows, event-driven data processing pipelines, CI/CD, security, pipeline monitoring and alerting
+   Azure Data Factory is a cloud-native ETL service built for all data integration needs and skill levels.
+You can easily construct ETL and ELT processes code-free or write your code.
+It is serverless so you can focus on your integration logic rather than infrastructure management.
+Because of the great flexibility ADF provides, customers are using ADF in a wide variety of use cases.
+It integrates with cloud-native security mechanisms to offer real enterprise-grade security.
+In this session, we will learn how to build cloud-native ETL pipelines using Azure Data Factory.

 ---